No end in sight yet for Trans-Pacific trade pact

 "Right now, all of us are focused on closing among the 12 before we consider taking additional members," said Froman.

-The full list of countries participating in the talks are the United States, Canada, Japan, Australia, New Zealand, Singapore, Malaysia, Brunei, Vietnam, Chile, Mexico and Peru.
+The full list of countries in the talks is the United States, Canada, Japan, Australia, New Zealand, Singapore, Malaysia, Brunei, Vietnam, Chile, Mexico and Peru.

-(Reporting by Rachel Armstrong and Masayuki Kitano; Additional reporting by Krista Hughes in Washington; Editing by Paul Tait, Ron Popeski and Sofina Mirza-Reid)
+(Reporting by Rachel Armstrong and Masayuki Kitano; Editing by Paul Tait and Ron Popeski)